-About 3 000 people attended that first meeting and never dreamt that in years to come it would grow to a point where a crowd of 50 000 plus was the norm and on one occasion the gates had to be closed for security reasons after all printed entrance tickets had been sold.
+About 3 000 people attended that first meeting and never dreamt that in years to come it would grow to a point where a crowd of 50 000 plus was the norm and on one occasion the gates had to be closed for security reasons after full capacity has been reached.

 And, just as the ladies at that very first meeting were dressed up in their finest outfits, Vodacom Durban July day for the last few decades has become the leading fashion and entertainment event of the year in the country with visitors and media from overseas making special trips to Durban to enjoy the “July experience” or report on the greatest racing event on the African continent.

 While it is a day of excitement, fashion and entertainment, it is all about the finest thoroughbreds in the country coming together for the greatest challenge of their careers.
-For the horses, the jockeys, the trainers and the owners, it is the pinnacle of their racing experience just to be involved in the race and the debate about which of the many entries can lift the ultimate prize begins when the first entries are received with the intensity of the debate growing steadily to fever pitch as the big day approaches.
+For the horses, the jockeys, the trainers, the owners and the grooms, it is the pinnacle of their racing experience just to be involved in the race and the debate about which of the many entries can lift the ultimate prize begins when the first entries are received with the intensity of the debate growing steadily to fever pitch as the big day approaches.

 Many great thoroughbreds have competed over the years coming from some of the most famous stables and ridden by the finest jockeys of their generation.
-For some of us, memories extend to the past 50 or 60 years but there are a few who might just recall the likes of Kipling, Milesia Pride and Mowgli.
+For some of us, memories extend to the past 50 or 60 years but there are a few who might just recall the likes of Milesia Pride, Mowgli and C’est Si Bon.